dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Integration.SecondLife/README.md

 On the DNN side:

 - A content type to track subscribers:
   - The SL username can be used as the content item name.
-This will also be used to search for a specific subscriber (content item), if the content item ID is not known.
   - A single-line field to hold the SL UUID of the subscriber.
 This UUID is required by many Second Life APIs for private communications, product delivery, etc.
   - A multiple-choice field for mailing lists.
-Allow users to choose more than one, or set to **Checkboxes**.
+Set to **Checkboxes**.
   ![Screenshot of a content type definition in Evoq](images/contenttypescreenshot.png) **_Figure 3_ - Content Type for the subscriber information.**

+- A content type to store the promos:
+  - The name/title of the promo can be used as the content item name.
+  - Start datetime and end datetime define the time span when the promo is active.
+  - A multi-line text for the description of the promo.

 On the Second Life side:

-- A textured cube, that is configured so that:
+- A textured cube:
   - Face #0 serves as the SUBSCRIBE button,
-  - Face #1 serves as the UNSUBSCRIBE button, and
+  - Face #1 serves as the UNSUBSCRIBE button,
-  - Face #3 displays the company logo.
+  - Face #3 (company logo) serves as the button to notify the user of current promos, and
+  - Face #4 (left-hand side) serves as the script reset button, and
+  - Faces #2 (right-hand side) and #5 (back side) will load the dnnsoftware.com site in the user's chosen browser.
   ![A textured and tortured cube in Second Life with settings](images/prim-settings.png) **_Figure 4_ - Settings for our cube as described.**